 The whole building design energy simulation model shall be refined based upon the findings in the commissioning report and installed equipment.
-Final energy results of the as-built simulation model should be shown to reasonably agree with site utility data.
+Final energy results of the as-built simulation model should be shown to reasonably agree with site utility data following the calibration guidelines outlined in section 6.2.2.
 The QSP may be asked to refine models further if significant deviations exist between simulated and actual energy usage.